-Guided Tours Offer Glimpse Into The Forces That Shaped the Escarpment
+Guided Tours Offer A Glimpse Into The Forces That Shaped the Escarpment

-The Escarpment is a UNESCO World Biosphere Reserve, only one of thirteen in Canada, because of its unique cliffs and because and unique forest ecosystem, one of the oldest in eastern North America.
+The Escarpment is one of only thirteen Canadian UNESCO World Biosphere Reserves, because of its unique cliffs and diverse forest ecosystem, one of the oldest in eastern North America.

-Highlands Trail Tours is a 2 hour excursion into the escarpment at Duntroon Highlands, which sits nestled on one of the highest points of the escarpment near Collingwood, the Blue Mountains and Creemore.
+Highlands Trail Tours offer two different excursions into the escarpment at Duntroon Highlands, which sits nestled on one of the highest points of the escarpment near Collingwood, the Blue Mountains and Creemore.

-Forests: Discover 10 different types of trees that call the escarpment home, what makes them special and what they contribute to the eco-system
+Discover 10 different types of trees that call the escarpment home, what makes them special and what they contribute to the eco-system.

 As part of the tour, guests get all day use of the extensive Duntroon Highlands trail network which includes access to the Bruce Trail, safe parking for your vehicle and a chance to enjoy locally inspired food and beverages at the Cafe patio or out on the trails.